 A Physiotherapist will be able to conduct this assessment on you to find out what the problem is.

-Depending on the extent of the damage to the structures within the knee, there are different treatment methods.
+Depending on the extent of the damage to the structures within the knee, different treatment methods are needed.

 RICE – rest, ice, compression and elevation is a great way to deal and manage acute knee pain at home.